rust-lang/book/second-edition/src/ch17-00-oop.md

 programmers who use our library.
 For example, many Graphical User Interface tools have a concept of a list of items that get drawn on the screen by iterating through the list and calling a `draw` method on each of the items.
-We're going to create a library crate conatining the structure of a GUI library called `rust_gui`.
+We're going to create a library crate containing the structure of a GUI library called `rust_gui`.
 Our GUI library could include some types for people to use, such as `Button` or `TextField`.
 Programmers that use `rust_gui` will want to create more types that can be drawn on the screen: one programmer might add an